bitprj/Intro-To-Serverless/README.md

 <details>
 <summary>:question: Not sure how to get started?</summary>

 Read [GETTING_STARTED.md](/GETTING_STARTED.md) for instructions on how to use this repository, install counselorbot, and general tips for learning serverless!
-Read over the file carefully and complete all steps:
+Read over the file carefully and make sure to complete these steps:

-1. Read over camp vocabulary & emojis
+1. Read over **camp vocabulary & emojis**
-2. Complete computer setup
+2. Complete **computer setup**
-3. Install VSCode extensions
+3. Install **VSCode extensions**
-4. Install CounselorBot
+4. Install **CounselorBot**
-5. Read over what happens if a check fails
-6. Read over general debugging guide
-7. Read over how to run a check locally (optional)!
+5. Refer back to this file if you ever need help!

 </details>